andrewmcwatters/andrewmcwatters/README.md

 [Learn more →](https://www.andrewmcwatters.com)

-I have contributed to open source software for 14 years.
+I have contributed to open source software since 2009.
 Here are some selected works.

 #### Author of